Moment49/Port_Web_API/Readme.md

 - **Blog Posts**
   - Add a new blog post
   - Edit an existing blog post
-   -Delete a blog by ID
+  - Delete a blog by ID
   - Delete all blogs

 - **Contact Information**